kriosmane/hive-os/README.md

-# Laravel HiveOS Api
+# HIVEOS API
-Laravel package for interacting with Hive OS api
+Package for interacting with Hive OS api

 ## Installation